enriqc3/CMPS-3240-Benchmarking/README.md

 | :--- | :--- | :--- |
 | Yes | Yes | Untested<sup>*</sup> |

 <sup>*</sup>Untested, but assuming that you have `gcc`, `make` and `git` installed it should work.
 With Windows, I could never get `gcc` to work with Cygwin, so you're on your own there.
-This lab requires you to test a benchmark program across multiple environments (PCs), so you're encouraged to try this across multiple environments.
+This lab requires you to test a benchmark program across multiple environments (PCs), so you're encouraged to try this on machines with different configurations.

 #### Mac

 Mac is a POSIX operating system and should be most compatible with the labs, which were created on Debian 6.3.0 with GCC version 6.3.0.
-Mac actually uses `clang`, which is different from `gcc`.
+However, Mac actually uses `clang` compiler, which is different from `gcc`.
+They alias `gcc` to `clang`, so even if you call `gcc` you are not using it.
 In the future, there will be labs that look at assembly code, and the resulting assembly mnemonics will be wildly different between `gcc` and `clang`.
-You should be OK using your Mac for this lab. xcode should have `gcc`, though it is really an alias to `clang` which may cause some syntactical differences in later labs when we work at the assembly level.
+You should be OK using your Mac for this lab.
+If you plan to use your laptop, you should install xcode which will contain `clang`/`gcc`:

 ```shell
 $ xcode-select --install